TL;DR

 The cost of this energy crisis is not just physical; it's profoundly financial.
 The £4.2 million+ figure in our headline represents the potential lifetime financial burden for a high-achieving professional whose career is significantly derailed by health issues stemming from chronic energy depletion.
 This staggering sum is composed of several interlocking factors that affect millions to varying degrees.

 The most immediate impact is on work performance.
-A 2025 report by the Chartered Institute of Personnel and Development (CIPD) found that "presenteeism"—attending work while unwell and underperforming—due to fatigue and burnout costs the UK economy an estimated £92 billion annually.
+A 2025 report by the UK public and industry sources of Personnel and Development (CIPD) found that "presenteeism"—attending work while unwell and underperforming—due to fatigue and burnout costs the UK economy an estimated £92 billion annually.

 For individuals, this translates directly into: